-How to Train a 4 Month-Old German shepherd
+How to Train a 4 Month Old German shepherd

 No, it isn’t.
-You can start teach them the basic commands like “sit” and “stay.”
+You can start teaching them the basic commands like “sit” and “stay.”
 It’s a good idea, however, to wait until they’re older to teach them more complex actions such as barking or biting.

-A 4-month-old German shepherd is very protective of its owner, and it necessary to teach them some basic commands early on.
+A 4-month-old German shepherd is very protective of its owner, and it is necessary to teach them some basic commands early on.
 To get started with this process, try teaching your four-month-old dog not to bark at visitors who come over.
-You can try ringing the doorbell then allowing him in while he stays calm before quickly leaving again without anyone else coming out from inside the house.
+You can try ringing the doorbell and then allowing him in while he stays calm before quickly leaving again without anyone else coming out from inside the house.

 Since your puppy is still in his developing stages, you should keep the training sessions short.
-Younger dogs are less focused than adult dogs and can become easily distracted during the training.
+Younger dogs are less focused than adult dogs and can become easily distracted during training.
 This is why it is best to focus on one dog at a time.

 Training is key for this age!
 It will be tough, but they’ll eventually learn your authority and then it should go smoothly from there.

 Related: 6-Month-Old German Shepherd Guide